-Once you send enough events to train the model, Algolia Recommend only uses those events for training and discards the events from the CSV file.
+Once you collected enough click and conversion events, Algolia Recommend only uses those events for training the model and discards the events from the CSV file.

-To export Google Analytics (GA360) data from BigQuery, you must have:
+Before you can export your events from Google Analytics with BigQuery, you must have:

-- A GA360 account with a website tracking ID.
+- A Google Analytics 360 account with a website tracking ID.

 - Enhanced Ecommerce activated and set up for the website.

 - BigQuery Export enabled in GA360 to set up daily imports into BigQuery.

 You can adapt the following query to export the user events required to train Algolia Recommend models.